 - Is the business viable? - What is the purpose of the business? - Should it be saved?
-Why?
-Are those reasons valid? - Is there a core business which can be the source for the emerging business? - Are there sufficient cash resources to fuel the recovery? - Which existing managers are capable of leading parts of the company?
+Why? - Is there a core business which can be the source for the emerging business? - Are there sufficient cash resources to fuel the recovery? - Which existing managers are capable of leading parts of the company?